jmanitz/code-snippets/README.md

 * Time series analysis of Temperature shift in Boston

+## Python Coding Problems

+* Solving little coding problems in python from different sources
+* Example: sort picture by location, time and name

 ## General Analytics Exam

 * Health insurance in Texas by ethnicity and education